 4. Applicants whose undergraduate or graduate degrees were earned at institutions outside of the U.S. (including territories) may be required to take the TOEFL iBT in order to be admitted.
 The following scores are required:

 If you hold a degree, you must apply to BOTH the University of Texas at Austin and the UTeach program.
+Students submit these two, separate applications at the same time.

 Do not send UTeach material, like the essays and letters of recommendation, to the University of Texas Office of Admissions.
 UTeach has no way to know that the material was sent, and your application to our program will not be circulated.